Seborrheic Dermatitis (Cradle Cap)

 Although the condition responds to treatment, it may recur.
 Treatment is usually effective in helping symptoms and may include:

 Rubbing the scalp with baby oil or petroleum jelly (to soften crusts before washing)

-Special shampoo, as prescribed by your child's physician
+Special shampoo, as prescribed by your child's primary care provider

 Corticosteroid cream or lotion